manuth/WSCPackageGenerator/generators/app/templates/wsc-package-quickstart.md

 ### `Order`
 This property is used by WoltLab Suite Core for determining the execution-order of multiple temlpate-listeners which are listening to the same event.

+#### `Options`
+A set of options of which at least one must be enabled in order to activate the template-listener.

 ## Emojis
 You can provide your own emojis by using an `EmojisInstruction`.